While they may look like community ponds, they are stormwater facilities, and danger lies beneath the surface.

-Stormwater ponds have an inlet and outlet pipe with water flowing much of the year.
+Stormwater facilities have an inlet and outlet pipe with water flowing much of the year.
 Moving water, water temperature changes due to vegetation or drainage and fluctuating weather conditions lead to unknown, unpredictable and dangerous ice conditions.

 Call 9-1-1 if someone falls through the ice